Arlen22/TiddlyServer/README.md

 A few things TiddlyServer does that I really don't like.

 - Auth is terrible.
 Granted it's probably secure enough, but the user experience is awful.
+MWS is way better.
 - It runs data folders.
 Literally loads JavaScript and executes it on the server, just like Node TiddlyWiki.
+MWS stores everything in a database and only runs it client-side.
+There are better ways to do server-side code if you need that for some reason.
 - It's not easy to update your TiddlyWiki version.
 I was planning to automatically publish new slim versions but that never happened.
+Not sure when I'll resurrect that, but maybe someday.

 But it solved a use case which will always be relevant.

 - It serves data folders, single-file wikis, and static files together.
 Transparently.
+MWS doesn't do that, at least not yet.

 ### Notes for 2.2